 Michigan auto insurance often gets a bad rap for being expensive.
 While I can’t disagree, it’s important to remember that an insurance policy is strictly a legal promise to pay for certain costs.
 In the case of auto insurance, most of those costs are increasing beyond inflation.

 This article was written by Derek Boer.
-Please email Derek at email@example.com with any questions or comments.
+Please email Derek with questions or comments at firstname.lastname@example.org.